ICTMCG/Make-Your-Anchor/README.md

 After generation (it takes about 5 minutes), the results are listed in the *./inference/samples/output*.

-## Training (WIP)
+## Fine-tuning

 We provide training scripts.
-Please download the pre-trained weights from [[pre-trained_weight](https://1drv.ms/f/c/64d71f39113d98e4/EljLPdDW1r1LnxZv02s2txwBSmW6EtJkXB_HIHY2kFLvpQ?e=nIwxla)] and place them in ./train/checkpoints.
+Please download the pre-trained weights from [[pre-trained_weight](https://1drv.ms/f/c/64d71f39113d98e4/EljLPdDW1r1LnxZv02s2txwBSmW6EtJkXB_HIHY2kFLvpQ?e=nIwxla)] and sample data from [[fine-tune_data](https://1drv.ms/f/c/64d71f39113d98e4/EjylVV7lno5Ksq5o1zlAHGgBlMpvbHL9i8ju9XiKM75ZOw?e=KZylc7)] as the above instructions.
 The training code can be run as:

 ```shell
 bash train_body.sh
 bash train_head.sh
 ```

-(The json file for training is to be updated)
+Some parameters should be filled with your configuration in the *train_body.sh* and *train_head.sh*.

 ## Video Results

 ### Comparisons
 https://github.com/ICTMCG/Make-Your-Anchor/assets/11772240/c72910fb-2eb5-4796-8064-7abfc5f1170f